UAws/OpenVino-On-Aarch64/README.md

 3. Push the OpenVino on Aarch64 image to the self-hosted [gitlab container registry](https://docs.gitlab.com/ee/user/packages/container_registry/).

 4. Pull the image from gitlab container registry on edge device (Raspberry Pi).
-   As the project in state of internal, only authorized user could pull this imnage
+   ~~As the project in state of internal, only authorized user could pull this image.~~ As approved by higher management, all of the procedures in this repositories is under general purpose practice, therefore the visibility of this repository has been changed to public.
+All of user could access pre-built image from ghcr.io (Github public container registry)

 5. Run the image as a container on edge device (Raspberry Pi) and perform the Openvino object detection operations.

 ## Getting Start